SmarterApp/TDS_THSSAdapterStub/README.md

 To use this application, use the Publish feature in Visual Studio to publish the TDS_AdapterTHSSStub project to an IIS configured directory.
 Or deploy it according to your own organization's .NET deployment strategy.

+After deploying this application, it will process item scoring requests at the
+URL:

+`http://localhost/<path to application>/test/submit`

+Where `<path to application>` represents the location you configured IIS to host this application.

 Test Integration Service (TIS) Configuration
 --------------------------------------------